abayochocoball/hollow_memories/archiving_livestreams.md

 # Archiving Livestreams

-This guide covers how to record livestreams as they are occuring.
+This guide covers how to record livestreams as they are occurring.
 This is useful for streams that will not be archived later.

 ## Table of Contents